-6.11 In this case, a two-stage approach is suggested, the first stage only requiring limited information.
-The first stage is intended to screen out smaller development and/or developments where impacts can be considered to have insignificant effects20.
+6.11 In the case of an assessment of the impacts of a development in the local area, a two-stage approach is suggested.
+The first stage is intended to screen out smaller development and/ or developments where impacts can be considered to have insignificant effects29.
 The second stage relates to specific details regarding the proposed development and the likelihood of air quality impacts.

-6.12 Stage I requires any of the criteria under (A) coupled with any of the criteria under (B) to apply before it is considered appropriate to proceed to Stage 2.
-If none of the criteria are met, then there should be no requirement to carry out an air quality assessment for the impact of the proposed development on the local area, and the impacts can be considered to have insignificant effects.
+6.12 Stage 1 requires any of the criteria under (A) coupled with any of the criteria under (B) in Table 6.1 to apply before it is considered appropriate to proceed to Stage 2.
+If none of the criteria are met then there should be no requirement to carry out an air quality assessment for the impact of the proposed development on the local area, and the impacts can be considered to have insignificant effects.